 Category |

 The government, together with municipalities, introduced a one-off generic compensation to help households with lower incomes cope with rising energy prices.
-By motion of two Members of Parliament, the Cabinet of Ministers was requested to investigate how low-income households could receive an energy allowance through existing schemes.
-In a legal sense, the allowance required an amendment to an existing law: the Participation Act is modified so it provides municipalities with the possibility to provide the compensation.
+Two Members of Parliament requested that the Cabinet of Ministers investigate how low-income households could receive an energy allowance through existing schemes.
+It was determined that the allowance required an amendment to an existing law, the Participation Act.
+This act was modified to provide municipalities with the authority to provide the energy compensation.
 The special categorical assistance clause of the Participation Act is used.

 Other measures which are part of the set of measures to partly compensate for rising energy costs for households include Reduction in VAT on energy and excise duty on petrol and diesel , Tax reduction on the energy bill and reduction of tax rate on electricity in 2022 and More money for households to take energy-saving measures .